 Dr Glynn is in demand as a medico-legal expert within the fields of Gastroenterology and Hepatology.
 He produces over 60 reports annually in Clinical Negligence, Personal Injury and Coroner’s cases

-He has been a Consultant at Barts Health (Royal London Hospital) since 1988, and was also at Newham Hospital from 1988-96.
+He has been a Consultant at Barts Health (Royal London Hospital) since 1988 and was also at Newham Hospital from 1988-96.
 He was Clinical Director for Medical and Emergency at the Royal London Hospital from 1999-2008.
-He has a major interest in Postgraduate Medical Education.
+Dr Glynn has a major interest in Postgraduate Medical Education.
 He is an Honorary Senior Lecturer at Queen Mary, has been both Regional Adviser and Censor of the Royal College of Physicians of London.
 From 2008-2013 he was Director of the North East Thames Foundation School, at any one time directing the training of over 700 Foundation Doctors during their first two years of work after graduating.
 He is now the Chair of the Medical Advisory Committee at the BMI London Independent Hospital, which oversees the quality of all the consultant work at the hospital.

 From 2013 to 2016 he was the National Clinical Director for GI and Liver Diseases within NHS England.
 This role involved giving advice about the commissioning of services for patients with GI and Liver diseases at the highest level of the English NHS.
-He is co-editor of Hutchison’s Clinical Methods, one of the oldest and most fundamental undergraduate medical textbooks, now in its 24th edition.
+He is co-editor of Hutchison’s Clinical Methods, one of the oldest and most fundamental undergraduate medical textbooks, now in its 25th edition.